-DEA Announces 10th National Prescription Drug Take-Back Event will take place from 10 a.m. to 2 p.m. on Saturday, April 30th.
+DEA will host its 23rd National Prescription Drug Take-Back Event on Saturday, October 29, 2022 from 10 a.m. to 2 p.m.

 Prescription drug abuse is a huge problem and this is a great opportunity for folks around the country to help reduce the threat.
 Please clean out your medicine cabinet and make your home safe from drug theft and abuse.